Igbo Eze South

-Igbo Eze South (or Igboeze South) is a Local Government Area of Enugu State in South East, Nigeria.
+Igbo Eze South (or Igboeze South) is a Local Government Area of Enugu State in south-eastern Nigeria.
 Its headquarters are in the town of Ibagwa-Aka (or Ibagwa-Eka).
-The present local government Chairman is Barr.
+The present local government chairman is Barr.
 Ugo Ferdinand Ukwueze.

 It has an area of 158 km^{2} (61 sq mi) and a population of 147,328 at the 2006 census.
-Ten towns make up Igbo-eze south Local.
-These are Alor-Agu, Unadu, Itchi, Nkalagu-Obukpa, Ibagwa Aka, Iheakpu -Awka, Uhunowerre, Ovoko-Ulo, Ovoko-Agu, and Iheaka.
-Agriculture and trade are the mains economic activities.
-Agro produce like Yams, Palm oil, Cassava, Bambara Nuts, Palm Kernel, Cowpea, and Livestock are produced and traded at the markets.
+The ten towns that make up the Igboeze South Area are: Alor-Agu, Unadu, Itchi, Nkalagu-Obukpa, Ibagwa Aka, Iheakpu -Awka, Uhunowerre, Ovoko-Ulo, Ovoko-Agu, and Iheaka.
+Agriculture and trade are the main economic activities.
+Yams, Palm oil, Cassava, Bambara Nuts, Palm Kernel, Cowpea, and Livestock are produced and traded at the markets.

-There are major Markets in Igbo Eze south.
-These include Orie Igbo-eze, Nkwo Ibagwa, Afor Unadu, and Eke itchi.
-These markets mostly operate on a rotational basis representing the Four market days of traditional Igbo Calendar- Eke, Orie, Afor, Nkwo.
+There are a number of major markets in Igbo Eze South including Orie Igbo-eze, Nkwo Ibagwa, Afor Unadu, and Eke itchi.
+These markets mostly operate on a rotational basis representing the four market days of traditional Igbo calendar - Eke, Orie, Afor, Nkwo.